ryanng180/The_Cabin_Crew/README.md

 ## Description
 Queue Optima is a presciptive analytics tool for queue policy management in Airports.
 For this project, we have based our case study on the Los Angeles International Airport (LAX).
 Our software comes coded with 3 queuing policies: Unified Queue, Double Queue, Priority Queue.
 And all are underscored by a M/M/k model.
 Queue Optima serves to prioritize and minimize immigration waiting time for the U.S. Cititzens, while ensuring fairness for the Non- U.S. citizens.

-M - Poisson Process arrival rate
+M - Poisson Process arrival rate <br>
-M - Exponential service rate
+M - Exponential service rate <br>
 k - finite number of counters, of which the number of counters for the U.S. citizens queue and that for the Non- U.S. citizens queue.

 ## 1. Download R libraries